+edmunds@ukhsa.gov.uk

+Academic links:

-Location of office: 2 Rivergate, Temple Quay, Bristol Primary Field Supervisor: Charles Beck.
-Charles.Beck@phe.gov.uk Academic links: Local: University of Bristol, University of West of England We are part of the NIHR Health Protection Research Unit in Behavioural Science and Evaluation at the University of Bristol (and co-lead one of the workstreams) and the NIHR Health Protection Research Unit in Emergency Preparedness and Response
+University of Bristol, University of West of England We are part of the NIHR Health Protection Research Unit in Behavioural Science and Evaluation at the University of Bristol (and co-lead one of the workstreams) and the NIHR Health Protection Research Unit in

+Emergency Preparedness and Response.

-- large area with rural and urban regions - zoonosis are an important public health problem - areas of deprivation with a high incidence of TB and sexually transmitted infections - there are a number of prisons in the South West region
+Large area with rural and urban regions

+- Zoonosis are an important public health problem - Areas of deprivation with a high incidence of TB and sexually transmitted infections - There are a number of prisons in the South West region

-- The impact of COVID-19 public health measures on detection of respiratory syncytial virus in children in England, 2020 to 2021 - Public health investigation into a cluster of SARS-CoV-2 VUI-21JAN-01 with epidemiological links to an acute NHS Foundation Trust in England - COVID-19 Child Mortality Surveillance in England: National Child Mortality Database (NCMD) data linkage with SARS-CoV-2 virology results - First confirmed domestic transmission of Brucella canis between dogs in the UK: outbreak investigation and public health risk assessment
+- The impact of COVID-19 public health measures on detection of respiratory syncytial virus in children in England, 2020 to 2021 - Public health investigation into a cluster of SARS-CoV-2 VUI-21JAN-01 with epidemiological links to an acute NHS Foundation Trust in England - COVID-19 Child Mortality Surveillance in England: National Child Mortality Database (NCMD) data linkage with SARS-CoV-2 virology results - First confirmed domestic transmission of Brucella canis between dogs in the UK: outbreak investigation and public health risk assessment - Exposures associated with tuberculosis presentation and healthcare delays in South West England, 2015-2020

 We are co-located with members of the Field Service Central Team and the South West Health Protection Team.
-We work closely with the Bristol Public Health Laboratory, NHS organisations and local authorities across the South West region.
+We work closely with the Bristol Public Health Laboratory, NHS organisations and Local Authorities across the South West region.
+We co-lead the infectious disease epidemiology and control unit across the Master of Public Health and Epidemiology degree programmes at the University of Bristol.